Released in December of 2004, Cave Story landed on the PC and was one of the games to kickstart the modern indie game scene.

 One of the bizarre things with the Cave Story+ Switch release remains the idiotic price tag.
 Yes, there’s been a minor graphical upgrade and some new features, but for an indie game that’s 13 years old Nintendo went for a £27 price tag.

 The explanation for the higher tag is the fact it’s revamped, it’s a recognised classic, and we should feel privileged to play the thing on the excellent Switch.

 The control system is quite loose and makes for pixel perfect jumping requirements.
 We also found the soundtrack to be, whilst great in places, thoroughly flawed and outright bad in others.

-There are frustrations along the way and we believe there are now much better indie games available to you as this side of the industry has advanced a remarkable amount since 2004, but as a landmark title and a bold step in a new direction for the video game industry this one still hits the mark.
+There are frustrations along the way and we believe there are now much better indie games available to you as this side of the industry has advanced a remarkable amount since 2004.
+As our list of best modern 2D platformers displays.